 - Making for the Fourth of July?
 Use only red and blue fruits (the white comes from the frosting!)

 - Tip: If you have a piping bag, you can use it to frost your cookies.
 If you don’t have a piping bag (like me), you can use the trick of spooning your icing into a Ziploc bag, pushing it all to one corner, and then cut the tip.
 If it comes out a little messy, you can use a small cheese knife to smooth over the icing.
 It’s getting covered in fruit either way, so don’t feel like you have to make it perfect.

 - Store fruit pizza in a single layer (in Tupperware, a cookie sheet, etc.) in the refrigerator.
 Eat within 3 days.
 Over time, red fruits will bleed into the icing so it’s best to make this the same day or night before a party or gathering.

 - Not All Gluten Free All-Purpose Flours are the Same: Results may differ depending on which flour you use.
-I never recommend using gluten free flours that contain chickpea flour in desserts.
-I prefer to use Great Value and Bob’s Red Mill 1:1 Flour (NOT the all purpose, which contains garbanzo bean/chickpea flour.)
+I never recommend using gluten-free flours that contain chickpea flour in desserts.
+I prefer to use Great Value and Bob’s Red Mill 1:1 Flour (NOT all-purpose, which contains garbanzo bean/chickpea flour.)

 For More Gluten Free Treats: